ibis-hdl/compiler/Readme.md

 A good starting point is [Static checks with CMake/CDash (iwyu, clang-tidy, lwyu, cpplint and cppcheck)]( https://blog.kitware.com/static-checks-with-cmake-cdash-iwyu-clang-tidy-lwyu-cpplint-and-cppcheck/)

-  - $ cmake "-DCMAKE_CXX_CLANG_TIDY=clang-tidy" ../path/to/source
-    or simply enable the option DEVELOPER_RUN_CLANG_TIDY or run build tool, e.g. ninja.
-The projects compiles with clang-tidy in front of-
   - testsuite is heavy to improve due to heavy use of macros by boost.test
-  - not checked by clang-{tidy,format}:
+  - not checked by clang-tidy:

     - RapidJSON parts of init.cpp isn't checked since it may be replaced by boost.json